-(1) All provisions of the Act and these regulations apply to undocumented workers applicants and employees to the same extent that they apply to any other applicant or employee.
-An employee's or applicant's immigration status is irrelevant during the liability phase of any proceeding brought to enforce the Act.

-(2) Discovery or other inquiry shall not be permitted into an employee's or applicant's immigration status during the liability phase of any proceeding brought to enforce the Act.
+- (1) All provisions of the Act and these regulations apply to undocumented workers applicants and employees to the same extent that they apply to any other applicant or employee.
+An employee's or applicant's immigration status is irrelevant during the liability phase of any proceeding brought to enforce the Act. - (2) Discovery or other inquiry shall not be permitted into an employee's or applicant's immigration status during the liability phase of any proceeding brought to enforce the Act.
 Such discovery or other inquiry, moreover, may be permitted only where the person seeking to make the inquiry has shown by clear and convincing evidence that such inquiry is necessary to comply with federal immigration law.
 For example, if an employer is found to be liable for violating the rights of an undocumented employee under the Act, the remedy of reinstatement will not be available.

+The immigration status of an applicant or employee is irrelevant to the issue of liability.

 The immigration status of an applicant or employee is irrelevant to the issue of liability under the Act.
 Moreover, discovery or other inquiry into an applicant's or employee's immigration status shall not be permitted unless the person seeking discovery or making the inquiry has shown by clear and convincing evidence that such inquiry is necessary to comply with federal immigration law.
-For example, if an employee is indecoder the Act.
-Moreover, discovery or other inquiry into an applicant's or employee's immigration status shall not be permitted unless the person seeking discovery or making the inquiry has shown by clear and convincing evidence that such inquiry is necessary to comply with federal immigration law.
 For example, if an employer is found to be liable under the Act but establishes by clear and convincing evidence that the applicant or employee is undocumented, the remedy of reinstatement will not be available.

-(3) It is an unlawful practice for an employer or other covered entity to discriminate against an employee because of the employee's or applicant's immigration status, unless the employer has shown by clear and convincing evidence that it is required to do so in order to comply with federal immigration law.
+- (3) It is an unlawful practice for an employer or other covered entity to discriminate against an employee because of the employee's or applicant's immigration status, unless the employer has shown by clear and convincing evidence that it is required to do so in order to comply with federal immigration law. - (4) It is an unlawful practice for an employer or other covered entity to retaliate against an employee for engaging in activity protected by the Act.
+Retaliatory actions may include, but are not limited to, threatening to contact or contacting immigration or law enforcement authorities.
+(See generally § 11028(e).)

 (4) It is an unlawful employment practice for any employer or other covered entity to retaliate against any person as defined in § 11028(f).
-Retaliation may include, but is not limited to:

-(A) threatening to contact or contacting immigration authorities or a law enforcement agency about the immigration status of the employee, former employee, or applicant or a family member (spouse, domestic partner, parent, sibling, child, uncle, aunt, nicce, nephew, cousin, grandparent, great-grandparent, grandchild, or great-grandchild, by blood, adoption, marriage, or domestic partnership) of the employee, former employee, or applicant; or
+Retaliation may include, but is not limited to: - (A) threatening to contact or contacting immigration authorities or a law enforcement agency about the immigration status of the employee, former employee, or applicant or a family member (spouse, domestic partner, parent, sibling, child, uncle, aunt, niece, nephew, cousin, grandparent, great-grandparent, grandchild, or great-grandchild, by blood, adoption, marriage, or domestic partnership) of the employee, former employee, or applicant; or